throughdeadlywaters/Rogue-For-Skype/README.md

 ![alt text](http://i.imgur.com/IEbfP5u.png)

-P.S JigzZ is a faggot, and participates in credit card/PayPal fraud.
+P.S JigZz is a faggot, and participates in credit card/PayPal fraud.
 Also his "crack" was of an old version.
 This is the real deal.
 Look at this fake video with a fake download https://www.youtube.com/watch?v=w6qGdLm9opQ - he infects people with cracked NanoCore crypted with CyberSeal and steals their card/PayPal info.
 Feel free to tip the FBI off on this kid.
 Have a nice day!